Champion City Half Trax

-The Champion City Kings are a college summer baseball team located in Springfield, Ohio.
-The Kings are a member of the East Division of the wood bat Prospect League and have been a member since 2013.
+The Champion City Half Trax are a college summer baseball team located in Springfield, Ohio.
+The Half Trax are a member of the wood-bat Prospect League and have been since 2013.
 The Kings play at Carleton Davidson Stadium, which is also the home of the NCAA DIII Wittenberg University Tigers.

-The Kings are led by General Manager Ginger Fulton and Field Manager Gavin Murphy.
+The Half Trax are led by General Manager Danny Leach and Field Manager DJ Neff.

 The franchise was previously located in Slippery Rock, PA and was known as the Sliders prior to relocating to Ohio in time for the 2014 season.
 The Sliders were originally a member of the Frontier League, but left the league after the 2007 season, its only year as a member.

+After the 2025 season, the franchise would change its name from the Kings to the Half Trax.

-The Kings play in the Prospect League's Eastern Conference – Northeast Division along with the Chillicothe Paints, Johnstown Mill Rats, and Lafayette Aviators.
+The Half Trax play in the Prospect League's Eastern Conference – Northeast Division along with the Chillicothe Paints, Johnstown Mill Rats, Kokomo Creek Chubs, and Lafayette Aviators.